sebuelias/CS50_Notes/Week 2 - Crypto/inDepthNotes.md

 Local variables are passed by value, so the *callee*(function receiving input), receives its own copy of the value.
 Whereas with global it's a reference to that value.

 It's best practice to use as little global variables as possible since programmers tend to come up with similar names and if something inadvertently alters a global value that can ruin the entire program.

+## Arrays
+Arrays hold values of the same value type, so it can be array of strings, floats, or integers, but nothing mixed together.
+The array elements, its contents, are partitioned into small identically spaced blocks.
+Each array element is accessed by an index number, with the first number being 0.
+It's possible to go over the length of an array, having arr[5] for an array with a length of 5 (instead of arr[4]), but it will cause problems.

+Arrays can't just be assigned into other variables they need to manually filled in.
+This can be done with a loop.
+However, the individual array elements can be treated the same as variables.

+Since arrays can't be copied, they're passed by reference, so any changes made to an array's element affects the array.